 “Our main aim is the rescue and rehabilitation of sick, injured and orphaned wildlife,” Karen explained.
 “We’re a volunteer based organisation and we have no paid staff.”

 Most animals are vet-checked by the staff at the Currumbin Wildlife Hospital.
 The Hospital does any necessary veterinary work and fosters the animals back out to Wildcare Australia volunteers who care for the animals at home until they’re able to be released again.

 Karen says during the breeding season, there are more rescues due to the increase in koalas dispersing across roads and through residential backyards in order to mate, find food and undertake home ranging behaviours.

 “We undertake at least a couple of koala rescues each week normally,” she said.
-“But one day last weekend we took four koalas to Currumbin hospital.
+“But in breeding season we’ve been known to take four koalas to Currumbin hospital in just one day.
 It varies.
 This is our busiest time of year for koalas.”

 “And of course, they’re starting to breed as well as both males and females are travelling longer distances.”

 While it’s common knowledge that koalas are at risk due to urbanisation, Karen explains that diseased animals outweigh those that come in due to trauma.

 Car strikes and dog attacks also injure and kill a significant number of koalas every year.
 Irrespective of the cause of a koala’s distress, Karen says people can make a huge difference.
 She says recognising the signs of disease is a big first step.